ChenziqiAdam/ChenziqiAdam.github.io/_posts/2024-07-02-create-your-personal-site.markdown

     2. Add the `github-pages` gem by editing the line starting with `# gem "github-pages"`.
 Change this line to: `gem "github-pages", "~> GITHUB-PAGES-VERSION", group: :jekyll_plugins`
     3. **Replace** `GITHUB-PAGES-VERSION` with the latest supported version of the `github-pages` gem.
 You can find this version [here](https://pages.github.com/versions/).
 5. Run: `bundle install`
-> **Note**: troubleshooting
+> **Troubleshooting**
 > - If there is error about "wdm", try comment this line in **Gemfile**: `gem "wdm", "~> 0.1.1", :platforms => [:mingw, :x64_mingw, :mswin]`
 > - Remember to run `bundle install` and `bundle update` everytime after you modify the **Gemfile**.
 6. **Build** the site and see it on your local server: `bundle exec jekyll serve`.
-So far Jekyll should be set up, you can custom it in \_config.yml.
+- So far Jekyll should be set up, you can custom it in `_config.yml`.
 More see [the official guide](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll).
 ### 3. Minimal Mistakes
 Set up **Minimal Mistakes** (a Jekyll theme)
 1. Go to [Minimal Mistakes document](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/) and install via **Remote theme method**.